 Beginning your career as a certified personal trainer is exciting.
 Your future is wide open and opportunities are seemingly endless.
 This can be overwhelming, so weigh your options carefully and take time to figure out what your short-term and long-term goals are for your career before you take the next step.

-To learn more about becoming a successful, certified personal trainer, check out the ISSA’s certification program that includes tips on starting your own business.
+To learn more about becoming a successful, certified personal trainer, check out ISSA's certification program, which includes tips on starting your own business.